cmp-nct/Stewardess/README.md

 # Stewardess
-IntelliJ LivePlugin that adds functionality to Copilot by offering word-by-word completion
+IntelliJ LivePlugin plugin that adds functionality to Copilot by offering word-by-word completion

 GitHub Copilot is a magnificent piece of software, however the plugins offer no configuration settings and no control over it's behavior.
 In most cases Copilot will offer many lines of code when the developer just needs a little bit of code.